National Southwestern Associated University: History

-By summer 1937, the Imperial Japanese Army had bombed Nankai University to the ground in Tianjin and occupied areas including the campuses of two of the country's leading universities in Beijing: Peking University and Tsinghua University.
-These three universities, which were some of the country's most prestigious, modern institutions of higher learning and research, with the agreement of those who led the institutions — men of high standing who had been educated abroad — retreated to Changsha, the capital city of Hunan province (about 900 miles away from Beijing) to unite.
+By summer 1937, the Imperial Japanese Army had bombed Nankai University to the ground in Tianjin and occupied areas including the campuses of Peking University and Tsinghua University.
+These three universities retreated to Changsha, the capital city of Hunan province (about 900 miles away from Beijing) to unite.
 By the middle of December 1937, many students had to leave to fight the Japanese when the city of Nanjing fell to enemy forces.

-As the Japanese forces were gaining more territory, they bombed Changsha in February 1938.
+Japanese forces bombed Changsha in February 1938.
 The 800 staff faculty and students who were left had to flee and made the 1,000 mile journey to Kunming, capital of Yunnan province in China's remote and mountainous southwest.
-It was here that the National Southwestern Associated University (commonly known as 'Lianda') was formed.
-In these extraordinary wartime circumstances for eight years, staff, professors and students had to survive and operate in makeshift quarters that were subjected to sporadic bombing campaigns by the Imperial Japanese forces.
-There were dire shortages of food, equipment, books, clothing and other essential needs, but they managed to conduct the running of a modern university.

-Before 1937, university students in North China held high aspirations to forge a great new China.
-Yet, after the Second Sino-Japanese War broke out, their primary concern shifted to a single question: Does China have hope?
+In August 1937, the Ministry of Education combined the relocated National Beijing University, National Qinghua University, and Nankai University into National Southwest Associated University (Xi'nan Lianda).'
+The university's mission focused on preserving Chinese culture.

+After the Second Sino-Japanese War broke out, university students in North China faced challenges.
 In 1938, while China's Ministry of Education required all higher education institutions to make "General History of China" a compulsory course for all first-year students, there was no suitable textbook available.
 With the encouragement of his colleague Chen Mengjia, Ch'ien Mu, then a professor at Lianda, began writing the Outline of National History (國史大綱).
-In it, he asserted that China would not fall and that its endurance stemmed from a "civilizational power" grounded in a belief in core values — a message that inspired many students.